 Sleeping pills are commonly prescribed for people who suffer from insomnia or various other sleep disorders.
-There are also over-the-counter sleeping pills available, and these carry fewer risks but may not be as effective.
-Prescription sleeping pills are highly effective and contain psychoactive ingredients known as sedative-hypnotics.
-Sleeping pills are typically supposed to be taken just before bedtime to minimize the likelihood of an injury due to drowsiness.
+There are also over-the-counter sleeping pills available, and these carry fewer risks, but may not be as effective.
+Prescription sleeping pills contain psychoactive ingredients known as sedative-hypnotics.
+Sleeping pills typically should be taken just before bedtime to minimize the likelihood of an injury due to drowsiness.

-These visits are attributed to overmedication.
-Patients sometimes took more zolpidem than was given to them.
-In other situations, patients combined zolpidem with other drugs, such as opioids, narcotics or alcohol, which is becoming more common.
+These visits attribute to overmedication, wherein patients took more of their sleeping pill than was prescribed to them.
+In other situations, patients combined sleeping pills with other drugs, such as opioids, narcotics or alcohol, which is becoming more common.

-Doctors say that prescription sleep aids are safe when used as advised.
+Doctors say that prescription sleep aids are safe when taken as advised.
 However, this means that they can only be used for a brief amount of time to relieve acute insomnia.
-According to the Centers for Disease Control and Prevention, 50 to 70 million Americans suffer from a sleep disorder.
-Despite these staggering statistics, physicians and experts caution that prescription sleeping pills can never be deemed a long-term cure.
-Sleeping pills can cause daytime drowsiness, dry mouth, gastrointestinal problems, strange hallucinations, concentration and memory disturbances, and fatigue.
+While many people suffer from sleep disorders, physicians and experts caution that prescription sleeping pills can never be deemed a long-term cure.
+They can cause daytime drowsiness, dry mouth, gastrointestinal problems, strange hallucinations, concentration and memory disturbances, and fatigue.

 Types of Sleeping Pills

 There are many different types of sleeping pills.
 Benzodiazepines and sedative-hypnotics are the two most common types of prescription sleeping pills.
 Both have similar effects on the brain and central nervous system and activate the same receptors.
 Barbiturates were once another widely used sleep aid drug type, but their use has diminished in recent decades.